Jean de Vivonne: Back in Madrid

-That same month the French expeditionary force to the Açores under the command of Strozzi was destroyed by the Spanish.
+That same month the French expeditionary force to the Azores under the command of Strozzi was destroyed by the Spanish.
 The captured French prisoners were considered to be pirates, and therefore all were killed.
 On 23 July 1582 Saint-Gouard held his final audience with Philip, it was cordial as decorum dictated despite the hatred Philip had for the ambassador.
 Saint Gouard then departed Lisbon on 26 July and made his way back to Madrid, arriving in the city on 17 August.
 Once there he observed bitterly that for weeks after the Spanish naval victory, bonfires were maintained in the capital.
 The ambassador complained to Catherine and Henri about the 'insolence' of the Spanish people.
 Having heard reports that Strozzi's force had not put up strong resistance but rather fled, the ambassador remarked bitterly that the soldiers should die of shame.
 In October he wrote that they spat at French people in the street.